david-lev/pywa/README.md

 🔱 **Contributing**
 --------------------

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see the [Contributing Guide](https://github.com/david-lev/pywa/blob/master/CONTRIBUTING.md) for more information.